leolurch/web-page/pages-markdown/index.md

 title: 'leo grützner'
 ---

-# hey there, i am leo
+# hey there, i am leo.

 ![Leo Grützner](/res/me.jpg)

-## me in a few lines
+## me in a few lines.
 fullstack web and machine learning developer based in berlin / the world.
 - cs student - it systems engineering
 - building web apps
-- building ai apps
+- creating ai apps
 - [part of a tv show](https://www.kika.de/speed/speeed-100)
 - [have a youtube channel](https://youtube.com/c/baubumms)
 - [books i read](/books)

 # ProjectList

 # BlogPostList

-## work with me
+## work with me.
-if you think about realising a web app or ai project reach out to me. i'm always open for a good chat. just reach out to me on one of the linked socials
+if you have a web app or ai project in mind, reach out to me. i'm always open for a good chat. just contact me on one of the linked socials.

 ## socials